-Enviva is third party certified in the three major chain of custody systems (FSC, PEFC, and SFI).
-Enviva also maintains certification under the SFI Wood Sourcing Program.
-SFI Wood Sourcing requires Enviva to promote responsible forestry activities and certification to our suppliers.
-Our staff are actively involved in the SFI Implementation Committees in Virginia and North Carolina which are groups of SFI companies that work together to elevate forestry operations on-the-ground.
+Enviva is third party certified in the three-major chain of custody systems (FSC, PEFC & SFI).
+Enviva also maintains certification under the SFI Fiber Sourcing Program.
+SFI Fiber Sourcing requires Enviva to promote responsible forestry activities and certification to our suppliers.
+Our staff are actively involved in the SFI Implementation Committees which are groups of SFI companies that work together to elevate forestry operations on-the-ground.

 Enviva actively pursues feedstock from certified sources to encourage those landowners to maintain and expand their certified holdings.
-Enviva also financially supports the American Tree Farm System and has an Independently Management Group under ATFS which was created in 2015.
-We have staff devoted to working with landowners to recruit them either into our group or the state program, by assisting them with writing management plans and preparing for audits.
+Enviva also supports and collaborates with the American Tree Farm System and has an Independent Management Group (IMG) under ATFS which was created in 2015.
+Enviva has staff devoted to working with landowners to recruit them either into our group or the state program, by assisting them with writing management plans and preparing for audits.
+In 2018 Enviva's ATFS IMG included 435 separate tracts and 68,335 certified acres, in the Greenwood sourcing area the program incldes 12 tracts and 1,460 acres in its first year.